denis-or/catoper/README.md

 ## Main Functions

-get_event(): This function is used to read the Tabnet specific health event input form in Datasus.
+- `get_event()`: This function is used to read the Tabnet specific health event input form in Datasus.
 It performs several steps, including input validation, reading metadata, filtering data based on the chosen event.
 The list of events is standardized and can be found at .

-pega_dados(): This function coordinates several steps to obtain data.
+- `pega_dados()`: This function coordinates several steps to obtain data.
 It recreates the Tabnet data form, processes arguments and makes a request to obtain the desired data, returning a semi-structured `dataframe`.

 ## Usage

+Principal

 ``` r
 library(catoper)